Are you a developer or entrepreneur who wishes to have a larger social impact?

 Attend Tallinn University Summer School course Social Enterprises: Using Your Creativity and Sensitivity this summer to get an insight of social enterprises in order to promote social inclusion of vulnerable people in the community in a sustainable way combining entrepreneurship skills with social responsibility.

 - The programme offers a substantial amount of elective courses.
-You can design your study program according to your personal interest and the profile of your project plan.
+You can design your studies according to your personal interest and the profile of your project plan.

 - You will complete your studies with a master thesis.